aria-ml/dataeval/docs/source/notebooks/tt_clean_dataset.md

   and 3 from dataset 1 (cropped versions).
 These are detected by both basic hashes (phash, dhash) and D4 hashes.
 - **Rotated/flipped duplicates**: Images 100 and 200 from dataset 0 are identified as duplicates of images 4 and 5 from
   dataset 1 (rotated and mirrored+rotated versions).
 These are detected **only** by D4 hashes (phash_d4, dhash_d4)
   because the basic perceptual hashes are orientation-sensitive.
+The orientation column shows "rotated" for these groups.

-By using `ImageStats.HASH` (which computes both basic and D4 hashes), you can distinguish between same-orientation duplicates and rotated/flipped duplicates by checking which methods detected the group.
-This is useful when you want to:
+By using `ImageStats.HASH` (which computes both basic and D4 hashes), you can distinguish between same-orientation duplicates and rotated/flipped duplicates by checking the methods and orientation columns.
+This is useful when you want
+to:

 - Keep one version of each rotated duplicate set
 - Identify images that may have been augmented with rotations